DopplerHQ/kubernetes-operator/README.md

 In order for the operator to reload a deployment, three things must be true:

-- The deployment is in the same namespace as the `DopplerSecret`
+- The deployment is in the same namespace as the managed Kubernetes secret
-- The deployment has the `secrets.doppler.com/reload` annotation set to `true`
+- The deployment has the `secrets.doppler.com/reload` annotation set to `'true'` (string)
-- The deployment is using the managed Kubernetes secret in one of the ways listed above
+- The deployment uses the managed secret

 Here's an example of the reload annotation: